big-tuwien/big-tuwien.github.io/content/news/welcome-to-our-new-team-member-dr-jrgen-cito.md

 tags: []
 title: Welcome to our new team member Dr. Jürgen Cito!
 ---
-Welcome to our new team member, Dr. Jürgen Cito, who recently started as an Assistant Professor for Software Engineering.
+Welcome to our new team member, Dr. {{% mention "juergen-cito" %}}, who recently started as an Assistant Professor for Software Engineering.
-He will be teaching [Web Engineering](https://web-engineering-tuwien.github.io/) in SS20.
+He will be teaching Web Engineering in SS20.

-{{% mention "juergen-cito" %}}